benjaminheng/knowledge-base/content/tech/python.md

 > The value of this depends on the configuration option that specifies whether
 > Unicode characters are stored as UCS-2 or UCS-4.

-For example the "🇺🇸" flag emoji comprises the unicode code points `🇺` and `🇸`.
+For example the "🇺🇸" flag emoji comprises the unicode code points `🇺` and `🇸`, represented by the code points `U+1f1fa` and `U+1f1f8` respectively.
 Here's how Python represents this flag emoji.

 In Python 2 compiled with UCS-2: